ijpiantanida/talkback/examples/unit-tests/README.md

 ## Unit-Test Example

+Example of using talkback for test suites with Mocha and Jest.

-Example of Mocha starting talkback before running the test suite and gracefully shutting talkback down once it finishes.
+The test runner, before running any test will start talkback and once finished will gracefully shut it down.

 To run `yarn test`